Cressbrook Dale

 Cressbrook Dale (also called Ravensdale) is a dry carboniferous limestone gorge near Bakewell, Derbyshire, in the Peak District of England.
 The dale is cut into a plateau of farmland and lies to the south east of the village of Litton.
 Cressbrook village is at the foot of the valley to the south.

-The valley is dry over the summer but has a winterbourne stream which runs into the mill pond at Cressbrook Mill and then into the River Wye in Water-cum-Jolly Dale.
+The valley is dry over the summer but has a winterbourne stream (Cress Brook) which runs into the mill pond at Cressbrook Mill and then into the River Wye in Water-cum-Jolly Dale.
+The Cress Brook powered the original 18th century mill.